Prathmesh0312/Task_04_Descriptive_Stats/README.md

 ├── .gitignore
 └── README.md

-I have worked below the previos code for better understanding and streamline flow.
+I have worked below the previous code for better understanding and streamlining the flow.
 But I did comment out the previous code (Hard Script).

 ---